Peter Budaj makes 28 saves as Kings blank Predators - Sportsnet.ca

 Setoguchi connected at 11:39 of the third off a nice pass from Kings captain Anze Kopitar just outside Rinne's crease.

 Notes: Predators D P.K.
 Subban missed his fourth consecutive game with an upper-body injury. .
-Nashville C Calle Jarnkrok played in his 200th career NHL game. .
-The Kings have not allowed a power-play goal in eight consecutive games. .
-Carter has 25 points in 24 career games against Nashville.
+Nashville C Calle Jarnkrok played in his 200th career NHL game. ...
+Budaj is 9-5-0 in his career against Nashville. .
+The Kings are 11-1-1 when leading after two periods this season.

 UP NEXT: